 Are you ready to place your order?

 Now that you know which aspects of your booklet order will save you money, it’s time to place your order!
-Printivity offers an instant price quoter, where the prices will automatically update when you change any specifications, for every product.
+Printivity offers an instant price quote tool, where the prices will automatically update when you change any specifications, for every product, including various book designs.
 Once your products are in the cart, enter the shipping zip code and choose your desired delivery date to see the shipping cost.